vit-krizka/exam-trial-basics/README.md

 ```
 Create a function named `isSymmetric`
-that takes an n×n integer matrix (two dimensional array/list) as parameter
+that takes an n×n integer matrix (two dimensional array/list) as a parameter
-and returns true, if that matrix is symmetric
+and returns true if the matrix is symmetric
-(diagonally from top-left to bottom-right) or false if it is not.
+or false if it is not.
+(Symmetric means it has identical values along its diagonal axis from top-left to bottom-right,
+as in the first example)
 ```

 Example 1: